-Any project proposed would need to be started and completed between 1 April 2019 and 31 March 2020.
+Any project proposed would need to be started and completed between 1 April of 2020 and 31 March of 2021.

 - As sole funding for “stand alone” projects that are not connected to any other grant program.
 Funding for these projects is intended to support arrangement and description, conservation, digitization, outreach, or any other archives-centered project.
 As matching funding for eligible grant opportunities offered by other agencies such as the Young Canada Works (YCW) or any other cost-shared program.